 Resurrection to new prominence - In 1997, the Belvédère fortunately finds its saviour in Mr. Walter Hauenstein.
 The most necessary investments are made in the winter of 1997/98 and the illustrious re-opening in 1998 makes the experts sit up and take notice.
 The external director who Mr. Walter Hauenstein commissions an external director to run his business.
 Again and again, the management is able to fall back on the goodwill of Mr. Walter Hauenstein and to make important investments in the house.
 Unfortunately, Mr. Walter Hauenstein passes away in March 2005 and is not able to see his beloved Belvédère in its present splendour.
 He is and was the saviour of this house - without his commitment it would probably no longer be a hotel today!

 The renovation begins on 31 October 2011 with the demolition of the entire attic, and the first and second floors.
 All pipes are renewed from the ground floor up and the lift shaft dismantled and enlarged.
 The construction of the new third and fourth floors and the mansard roof starts in no time.
 At the end of February the long awaited building permit for the extension of the wellness area is granted.
 The challenge is immediately taken up and the conversion work begins.

-Mr. Markus Schneider leaves the Belvédère after 18 years to take up a new challenge.
-Since then, Mr. Bruno Affentranger and Mr. David Romanato have brought the company together as co-directors.
-Since 2019, all Hauenstein Hotels - and thus also the Belvédère Strandhotel & Restaurant - are officially members of the ETOA (European tourism association).
+Mr. Markus Schneider leaves the Belvédère after 18 years to face a new challenge.
+Now Mr. Bruno Affentranger and Mr. David Romanato lead the house together as co-directors.
+Furthermore, since 2019 all Hauenstein Hotels - and therefore also the Belvédère Strandhotel & Restaurant - are officially a member of the ETOA (European tourism association).